John Grandy, President

 Cinthia Nemoto

 Cinthia Nemoto is a strategic marketing, engagement, and growth professional with over 18 years of experience in Latin and North America.
 She has been managing the expansion, rebranding and international positioning of companies in Europe, Middle East, and Asia Pacific for 10 years.
 Cinthia has been assisting numerous for-profit and non-profit organizations with their domestic and international marketing strategies to grow their business.
 Originally from Brazil, Cinthia has been in Canada for 15 years and has served on the board of CPAWS Southern Alberta chapter from 2017 to 2021.
-Based in Huntsville, ON, Cinthia loves nature and wildlife.
-She also enjoys paddling and exploring the backcountry with her husband.

 Kathy Scalzo